miamibc/cloudflare-cli/README.md

 ## Extend cloudflare-cli

-This project is made with help of [Laravel Zero](https://laravel-zero.com/) framework.
+Project is made with help of [Laravel Zero](https://laravel-zero.com/) framework.

 ### Install